s-earnest/s-earnest.github.io/_tabs/resume.md

 `2011-02 - 2011-11`
-### Grouse INN Hotel
+**Grouse INN Hotel**
-**Front Desk / Night Auditor**
+Front Desk / Night Auditor
+- North Vancouver, BC, Canada

-— Prepared and arrange meeting room as needed.
+- Prepared and arrange meeting room as needed.
-<br>— Arranged booking extra activities for hotel travelers with vouchers when needed.
+- Arranged booking extra activities for hotel travelers with vouchers when needed.
-<br>— Performed reception desk and guest services duties, and handled guest general inquiries.
+- Performed reception desk and guest services duties, and handled guest general inquiries.
-<br>— Operated the hotel main switchboard, answered and transfer calls, monitored the hotel emergency lines, and act as overall communication hub for the hotel during my shift.
+- Operated the hotel main switchboard, answered and transfer calls, monitored the hotel emergency lines, and act as overall communication hub for the hotel during my shift.
-<br>— Ensured all external and internal colleagues and guess inquiries and concerns regarding outdoors activities.
+- Ensured all external and internal colleagues and guess inquiries and concerns regarding outdoors activities.
-<br>— Verified all invoices are accurate.
+- Verified all invoices are accurate.
-<br>— Registered guests, and took payment and assigned guest rooms.
+- Registered guests, and took payment and assigned guest rooms.
-<br>— Processed reservations received by e-mail or fax into the hotel booking system.
+- Processed reservations received by e-mail or fax into the hotel booking system.
-<br>— Handled availability of room on booking reservation system.
+- Handled availability of room on booking reservation system.
-<br>— Settled guest account while ensuring all services standards were followed.
+- Settled guest account while ensuring all services standards were followed.
-<br>— Ensured all hotel reports, and accounting reports were printed, and verified, and balanced.
+- Ensured all hotel reports, and accounting reports were printed, and verified, and balanced.
-<br>— Handled payment by credit card, debit card or cash.
+- Handled payment by credit card, debit card or cash.

 <!--